Lucaslim00/subway_outlet_scraper/README.md

 # Subway_Outlet_Scraper
 This repository contains code for a webscraper for [Subway Malaysia](https://www.subway.com.my/find-a-subway) which scrapes all the Kuala Lumpur outlets in Malaysia.
-The code includes Selenium webscraper, PostgreSQL as the database, FastAPI, Streamlit web application and LangChain RAG framework
+The code includes Selenium webscraper, PostgreSQL as the database, FastAPI, Streamlit web application and chatbot LangChain RAG framework

 ## Installation
 **Installation via** **`requirements.txt`**: